ainouche/PyLog/README.md

 # PyLog

-Pylog is Prolog-ish interpreter written in Python 3\.
-It originated as a final project for my Programming Languages class, but I wanted to take it further because this stuff is neat.
+Pylog is a mini, very incomplete Prolog-ish interpreter written in Python 3 for fun\.

 ## Grammar